ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 `DuckDB` is particularly well-suited for this type of analysis because it can efficiently handle large datasets and complex queries, making it ideal for processing student-level enrollment data and running simulations.
 `DuckDB` can be installed on a variety of operating systems and platforms using their [official installation guides](https://duckdb.org/install/).

-Modelling the stochastic process relies on a community extension for `DuckDB` (aptly) named `stochastic`, which provides functions for generating random numbers from specified distributions.
+Modeling the stochastic process relies on a community extension for `DuckDB` (aptly) named `stochastic`, which provides functions for generating random numbers from specified distributions.

 Install and load this extension from the 'DuckDB' community extensions marketplace: